FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Any conflicts will be resolved with a vote
 ### Moderation Team
 #### Global Moderators:
+- Giebmasse (team lead)
 - Angelofd347h
+- magge
+- Deribus
+- maudlin27
+- ZLO
+- IndexLibrorum
+- ObliiLaCybrance (Discord: ModBlii)
+- Hyp3r2001

 - Archsimkat
 - nemir
-- magge
-- Deribus
-- Giebmasse
 - Gorton
 - LegionDarrath
 - Macronoob
-- maudlin27
 - Nemir
 - Swkoll
 - Tex
 - Voodoo
-- ZLO
-- IndexLibrorum

 #### Mission:
 The moderation team’s mission is to keep the community a healthy and pleasant place for all users, on all FAF platforms, by enforcing the [rules of the community](https://www.faforever.com/rules).